Security, Compliance, Practices, and Procedures at Planning Center

 All of your data is stored in AWS data centers, which use industry leading practices in physical security, redundancy, and availability.
 You can learn more about Amazon's data centers here.

 Planning Center is a small company, so thankfully we are able to hire some brilliant people who care about its success.
 Our employee turnover is extremely low (especially for the tech industry).
 To protect company data, including customer data, all employees sign a non-disclosure agreement when hired.
-All of our employees are on-shore here in the US.

 If you have any questions that weren't addressed on this page, please don't hesitate to ask by emailing us at email@example.com.